MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/colors.md

 Set the color to clear.

 ## Color.Accent

-On Windows Phone, this is the complementary color chosen by the user.
-Good Windows Phone applications use this as part of their styling to provide a native look and feel.

 On iOS and Android this instance is set to a contrasting color that is visible on the default background but is not the same as the default text color.